erikbcode/promptvision/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-PromptVision is an AI image-generation app built with OpenAI's DALL·E
+PromptVision is an AI image-generation app built with Next.js, OpenAI's DALL·E image generation model, AWS S3, AWS CloudFront CDN, Prisma, Planetscale, NextAuth, SWR, TailwindCSS, and more.

 Please follow the steps below to run PromptVision on your device.
+Due to the cost associated with DALL·E image generation and AWS utilization, the project has not yet been deployed for public use.

 ## Getting Started